freebasic/fbfrog/readme.txt

    * #defines nested inside struct bodies => moved to toplevel (helps when converting #defines to constants, because FB scopes those inside UDTs)
    * #define m(a, ...) __VA_ARGS__ => #define m(a, __VA_ARGS__...) __VA_ARGS__
-   * Symbol name conflicts with FB keywords or each-other, for example due to FB's case insensitivity, => automatically renamed by appending _ underscores to the less important symbol
-   * Renamed variables/procedures => ALIAS "<original-name>" will be emitted
    * Named enum => type enumname as long + anonymous enum (C enums/ints stay 32bit on 64bit, so in FB we have to use the always-32bit LONG type instead of the default ENUM/INTEGER type)